 In this fascinating journey through the natural and cultural history of the palmetto, Jono Miller offers surprising facts and dispels common myths about an important native plant that remains largely misunderstood.

 With a writer’s eye and an explorer’s spirit, Mark Walters travels the state to report on the natural history and current predicament of Florida’s flagship bird, providing a portrait of a species on the brink.

 For centuries, the southernmost region of the Florida peninsula was seen by outsiders as wild and inaccessible, one of the last frontiers in the quest to understand and reveal the natural history of the continent.
 This book tells the stories of the explorers and adventurers who—for better and for worse—helped open the unique environment of South Florida to the world.

 When Ray Whaley set out to accomplish his bucket-list goal of kayaking the length of the St. Johns River, it didn’t take long for him to realize he was in over his head.
 The longest river in Florida, stretching 310 miles between Vero Beach and Jacksonville, the St. Johns had been paddled in its entirety by only a handful of people.
 Whaley found himself blazing his own trail on an exciting and unexpected adventure.

 Richard P. Wunderlin, Bruce F. Hansen, and Alan R. Franck

-This fourth volume of the Flora of Florida collection continues the definitive and comprehensive identification manual to the Sunshine State’s 4,000 kinds of native and nonnative ferns and fern allies, nonflowering seed plants, and flowering seed plants.
-Volume IV contains the taxonomic treatments of 31 families of Florida’s dicotyledons.
+This seventh volume of the Flora of Florida collection continues the definitive and comprehensive identification manual to the Sunshine State’s 4,400 kinds of native and non-native ferns and fern allies, nonflowering seed plants, and flowering seed plants.
+Volume VII concludes the taxonomic treatments of Florida’s dicotyledons.